figwh/satplan-pkg/README.md

 The backend, developed in Go, provide APIs for satplan-web.

 ### satplan-web
-The frontend, developed in typescript and antd pro, openlayers is used to display world map and planning results.
+The frontend, developed in typescript and react, antd pro is used as web framework, openlayers is used to display world map and planning results.

 ### satplan-pkg
 For packaging, contains Dockerfile, github action and documents.